IaminAzure/IaminAzure/README.md

 # Hi there, I'm Vinod Nallavade 👋

-I'm an Azure developer passionate about cloud development and staying updated with the latest tech stack.
-I create projects to help others learn and grow.
+I'm an Azure consultant passionate about cloud solution design,development and staying updated with the latest tech stack.

 ## 🔭 What I Do